How to run Offline Performance Marketing

 Only testing one visual is not what one would do online.
 Also, in online marketing a campaign will always be set up in a manner where volumes are large enough to achieve statistical significance.
 The same has to apply for offline channels.
 Just testing one visual for instance will not enable performance optimization.

 Online marketing derives its power from data – which is generated via comprehensive tracking.
 Do the same in your offline campaigns: you should know exactly what design, with which tagline and which incentive was distributed where and when.
 Remember that “no data” always means “no optimization”.

 You are never “done” optimizing.
 Constantly assess your data and figure out what works best.
 Just like online marketing this requires a proper tool (rather than just an Excel file).
 If you want online marketing-like performance, it’s essential to also put in the same kind of effort and obsession about constantly improving.

 Final remark: We’re not saying that offline marketing is for everyone.
 There is no such thing as a universally useful channel.
-It’s crucial that one carefully assesses the up- and downsides in order to figure out whether it makes sense per se and how optimization can take place.
-Direct mail will also rarely be the only channel that advertisers use - in the end, it’s about figuring out the marketing mix that ensures that customer acquisition takes place in a scalable, cost-effective and systematic manner.
+It’s crucial that one carefully assesses the up- and downsides in order to figure out whether it makes sense per se and how optimisation can take place.
+Direct mail will also rarely be the only channel that advertisers use – in the end, it’s about figuring out the marketing mix that ensures that customer acquisition takes place in a scalable, cost-effective and systematic manner.